How to Get a Service Dog for Anxiety

 • Fetch any medication or devices that may help reduce the symptoms

-It is important however to recognize that in order to qualify as a service dog, there must be a need for the dog to perform a job or task relating to a person’s disability.
-If the dog is merely providing comfort for anxiety that qualifies as a disability, it is likely an emotional support animal and not a psychiatric service dog.
+Keep in mind that in order to qualify as a service dog, there must be a need for the dog to perform a job or task relating to a person’s disability.
+If the dog merely provides comfort for anxiety that qualifies as a disability, it is likely an emotional support animal and not a psychiatric service dog.

 Anxiety as a Disability

 A healthcare provider can help someone determine if their anxiety rises to the level of a disability.
-In addition, it’s worth repeating that even if a person has an anxiety disorder that qualifies as a disability, a psychiatric service dog is only appropriate if they need a job or task performed to assist with that disability.
-If task-trained dog is not required, it is more appropriate to seek qualification for an emotional support animal.
+They can confirm their opinion about whether you have an anxiety-related disability in a signed PSD letter.
+It’s worth repeating that even if a person has an anxiety disorder that qualifies as a disability, a psychiatric service dog is only appropriate if they need a job or task performed to assist with that disability.
+If a task-trained dog is not required, trying for emotional support animal status is probably more appropriate.

 How to make my dog a service dog (infographic) - Service Dog Certifications